KamyarTaher/zust/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 A lightweight state management library using Zustand.
-Zust provides a simple API and a minimalistic approach for managing application state.
+Zust provides a simple API and a minimalistic approach for managing the application state.

 ## Live Example